Daily Life

 Shopping

-Services typically offered include ATMs, copy and fax machines, ticket reservations for sports events and concerts, photo printing from digital cameras, payment services such as utility bills, mobile phone charges, and certain taxes, and parcel delivery or postal services.
+There are many convenience stores across Japan.
+Most are open 365 days a year.
+You can find nearly everything you need for daily life.
+Services offered include ATMs, copy machines, ticket reservations for sports events and concerts, payment services such as utility bills, mobile phone charges, and certain taxes, and parcel delivery or postal services.

 For schedules in other areas, please refer to: https://garagesale.co.jp/ .